Physicslibrary/Threejs-WebXR-67P/README.md

 Click "download" to download master.zip.

-After download is completed, extract three.js-master.zip to webvr.
+After download is completed, extract master.zip to webvr.

 ~~In webvr directory, type:~~